India’s BlackBuck valued at $1 billion in $67 million fundraise – TechCrunch

 “We are the leaders in this category and have built several unique solutions for Indian truckers,” he said.

-“India’s supply chain and logistics industry is moving from paper and pencil to digital,” said Arjun Sethi, cofounder and partner at Tribe Capital, in a statement.
+“India’s supply chain and logistics industry is moving from paper and pencil to digital,” said Arjun Sethi, co-founder and partner at Tribe Capital, in a statement.
 “BlackBuck’s ability to measure output and productivity growth has streamlined logistical challenges for the industry over a short time frame.
 Its continued high velocity growth promises to bring even greater transformation to the Indian trucking ecosystem.”
 (On a side note, Tribe Capital is in talks to back at least two more Indian startups, according to people with knowledge of the matter.)

 BlackBuck will deploy the fresh funds to deepen its presence across India and launch several new features on its marketplace, said Yabaji.
 BlackBuck also has presence in Europe.
 Yabaji said the startup’s international play is still in its pilot stage and the large focus currently remains on India.